commodores/MCLB_Rover_App/README.md

 > **Note:** Currently, the app requires manual set up.
 Automating the app to start automatically when the Raspberry Pi boots is still a work in progress.

 ### 3. Open the Serial Port
-To allow communication with the rover, open a terminal and run: sudo chmod 666 /dev/ttyACM0
+To allow communication with the rover, open a terminal and run: **sudo chmod 666 /dev/ttyACM0**

-⚠️ This grants temporary read/write access.
+> **Note:** This grants temporary read/write access.
 There are ways to make this permanent, but they are not implemented yet.

 ### Run the App
-- Navigate to the app directory: cd pymavlink_app
+- Navigate to the app directory: **cd pymavlink_app**

-- Then run the application: python3 run.py
+- Then run the application: **python3 run.py**

 ### 5. Access the App in Your Browser
 The app will display a link in the terminal.
 Open that link in your browser.